arunpariyar/gopherguides-intro-to-go/week11/README.md

 #### Predefined Source API (!
 Only for testing)

-It is possible to create new sources based on the intefaces.
-However for ease two sources Mock News Source and File Based Sources is creating for test purposes.
+It is possible to create new sources based on the interfaces.
+However, for ease two sources Mock News Source and File Based Sources is creating for test purposes.

 ##### Mock news source